DmytroSemenov/Algorithms/README.md

 ## Introduction

 This document concerns sorting algorithms, visualization their work and testing for their speeds.
-The purpose of this document is to define and explain the functional design of the Sorting algorithms application.
-This document describes the functionality in the graphical user interface.
+Describes the functionality in the graphical user interface.
-The document is also written for anyone requiring a general understanding of the application and for anybody requiring a functional approach for further developing.
+This application can show the speed of algorithms and can compare it.

 ## Mockup description
 ![GitHub Logo](/img/SortAlgo.jpg)